adityaladwa/android-new-stack/README.md

 # Android sample project using the new stack

-Architecture will follow most of the Google recommended architecture [Link](https://developer.android.com/topic/architecture/recommendations)
+Architecture will follow most of the [Google recommended architecture](https://developer.android.com/topic/architecture/recommendations)

 * Use coroutines or flows for async operations